backupbrew/switchbrew/Display services.md

 | 5203 | GetDisplayVsyncEventForDebug            |                                                                            |
 |      |                                         |                                                                            |

+Available sessions for each service:

+  - "vi:u": Only GetRelayService.
+  - "vi:s": Everything except GetManagerDisplayService.
+  - "vi:m": All.

+When attempting to use a get-session cmd with a service it's not available with, error 0xA72 is returned.

 ## ListDisplays

 Takes a type-0x6 output buffer containing the array of